-All students write a placement essay.
-They are then placed in ENGL 090, Composition Skills, or ENGL 103, English Composition.
-Those placed in 090 must take and pass it before they can be admitted to ENGL 103.
-Students may be exempted from and receive credit for English Composition, ENGL 103, if they take and achieve a high score on the CLEP General Examination in English Composition (with essay).
+Students are placed in Composition skills 090 or English Composition 103 based upon their writing and verbal SAT scores.
+Those placed in ENGL 090 must take and pass it before they can be admitted into ENGL 103.
+Students may be exempted from and receive credit for English Composition, ENGL 103, if they take and achieve a high score on the CLEP general examination in English Composition (with essay).
 Students must receive a minimum grade of "C" to fulfill the English Composition requirement.